jcurl/RJCP.DLL.SerialPortStream/README.md

 Monitoring of pins CTS, DSR, RI and DCD is not 100% reliable for some chipsets and workarounds are in place.
-In particular, the chips PL2303H, PL2303RA do not aupport the ioctl(TIOCGICOUNT), so on a pin toggle, we cannot reliably detect if they have changed if the pulse is too short.
+In particular, the chips PL2303H, PL2303RA do not support the ioctl(TIOCGICOUNT), so on a pin toggle, we cannot reliably detect if they have changed if the pulse is too short.
 For 16550A and FTDI chips, this ioctl() does work and so we can always detect a change.
 To check if your driver supports the TIOCGICOUNT ioctl() call, run the small test